 the nineteenth century.
 The 1920s brought a wave of Italian Americans and Russian Jews hoping to retire in style within Humboldt

 Throughout the 1950s and 60s, a large group of Puerto Rican workers migrated

 to the neighborhood, becoming the dominant population in the area.
 Today, the Puerto Ricans remain the most prominent of Humboldt

 Park’s ethnic groups, though significant populations of Mexican and Dominicans have recently moved to the neighborhood.

 with cherry cabinets, gorgeous tile work, finished basements, and hardwood floors.
-Homes also offer fenced
+Homes also offer fenced in backyards, pristine

 The Western Avenue Metra is located on the BNSF Railway.
 The line runs from Aurora to Union Station in the Chicago Loop.
 Along the way, the train hits stations in Naperville, Downers Grove, Clarendon Hills, Hindsdale, Western Springs, LaGrange, Brookfield, Riverside, Berwyn, Cicero, and Halsted.

 Humboldt Park is located near the California CTA Blue Line station, Western CTA Blue Line- O’Hare station in Bucktown and the Damen CTA Blue Line Station in Wicker Park.
 The Blue Line runs from Forest Park to O’Hare, hitting major stops in Oak Park, UIC-Halsted, the LaSalle Street Metra, Clark/Lake in the Loop, and Irving Park.